Horio Yoshiharu: Service under Nobunaga

 After seeing Yoshiharu wrestling a wild boar, Toyotomi Hideyoshi brought Yoshiharu into his service.
 Yoshiharu served Hashiba Hideyoshi (Toyotomi Hideyoshi) when Oda Nobunaga attacked Inabayama Castle in 1567.

 In 1582, after the Battle of Tenmokuzan, he executed Oyamada Nobushige when Nobushige went to the Oda clan camp.
 When Hideyoshi attacked Bitchū Takamatsu Castle, Yoshiharu conducted an inquest into the death of Shimizu Muneharu.

 Service under Hideyoshi

 After the death of Nobunaga, He shone as a retainer of Hideyoshi.
 Horio killed Saito Toshikazu after he attempt to scroll past Hideyoshi's lines at the Battle of Yamazaki.

 He was involved in various battles such as the Battle of Shizugatake in 1583.

 In 1585, Yoshiharu participated in the Toyama campaign against Sassa Narimasa.
-Also in 1587, in the Kyūshū Campaign and get the court title of Senior Fifth Rank (Lower) and Head of Security.
+Also in 1587, in the Kyūshū Campaign and got the court title of Senior Fifth Rank (Lower) and Head of Security.

 In 1590, Hideyoshi awarded him 120,000 koku at Hamamatsu, Tōtōmi Province because of the credit for the siege of Odawara.
 Horio Yoshiharu, Nakamura Kazuuji and Ikoma Chikamasa were appointed the three chūrō by Hideyoshi in his last years, and participated in the "Toyotomi administration".